SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

                                                                 positions.
 **Bungeecord**

-ip-forwarding                             boolean   false       Allows bungeecord to forward ip address, UUID,
+ip-forwarding                             boolean   false       Allows BungeeCord to forward IP address, UUID,
                                                                 and Game Profile to the server.
 **Cause Tracker**
-report-different-world-changes            boolean   false       If enabled, Sponge will report when a mod makes
+capture-async-spawning-entities           boolean   true        If enabled, will report when mods/plugins attempt to spawn
-                                                                an unexpected world change.
-verbose                                   boolean   true        If enabled, the cause tracker will print out
-                                                                when there are too many phases being entered.
+                                                                entities off the main server thread. generate-stacktrace-per-phase             boolean   false       If enabled, Sponge will show some more thorough debugging for PhaseStates such that a StackTrace is created every time a PhaseState switches, allowing for more fine grained troubleshooting in the cases of runaway phase states.
+                                                                Note that this is not extremely performant and may have some associated costs with generating the stack traces constantly. maximum-printed-runaway-counts            integer   3 verbose                                   boolean   true        If enabled, the cause tracker will print out when there are too many phases being entered. verbose-errors                            boolean   false       If enabled, the phase tracker will dump extra information about the current phases when certain non-PhaseTracker related exceptions occur.
+This is usually not necessary, as the information in the exception itself can normally be used to determine the cause of the issue.
 **Commands**
 aliases                                   string    null        Alias will resolve conflicts when multiple
                                                                 plugins request a specific command.
 Correct